Sean Murphy Preview, Player Props: Braves vs. Giants

 Sean Murphy At The Plate

-- He has gone deep in 22.6% of his games this season, and 5.7% of his trips to the plate.
+- Looking at the 85 games he has played this season, he's hit a long ball in 19 of them (22.4%), and in 5.6% of his trips to the dish.

-- Murphy has had an RBI in 33 games this season (39.3%), including 17 multi-RBI outings (20.2%).
-He has also driven in three or more of his team's runs in eight contests.
+- Murphy has driven home a run in 33 games this year (38.8%), including more than one RBI in 20% of his games and producing three or more of his team's runs on eight occasions..

+- In 41 of 85 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.